codingnninja/render/docs/index.md

 features:
   - icon: ⚡️
     title: Client & server rendering
-    details: Render JavaScript JSX components in browsers and servers with ease.
+    details: Render JavaScript components in browsers and servers without a virtual DOM or tagged templates.
   - icon: 🎉
     title: Target re-rendering
-    details: Re-render only the component users interact with.
+    details: Re-render only the target component.
   - icon: 🔥
     title: No-build JSX
     details: Pre-render with the speed of light on the server.